 sequenceOf(Project, DecisionVariable) mapping;

 Variables may be referred in Strings such as path patterns.
 A variable reference is stated as $variableName.
 Even entire VIL expressions (see Section 3.3) including variables may be given in Strings in the form ${expression} and are expanded (if specified in nested/recursive manner) to the actual value of expression.
-The expansion can be escaped by prefixing a backslash, i.e. \\ prevents the respective replacement and causes that $variableName or ${expression} is emitted as given without the escaping backslash).
+The expansion can be quoted/escaped by prefixing a backslash in Java notation, i.e. \\ prevents the respective replacement and causes that $variableName or ${expression} is emitted as given without the escaping backslash).
 When applying the respective String, variable, and expression references are substituted with their actual value.

 Externally Defined Values of Global Variables